 A heavy reliance on "second order aggregate operators", notably the "standard F# compositional functional operators" catalogued in the table later in this specification

 Idiomatic use of curried functions to enable compositional programming with these operators

+Design goal: Binary Size

+It is a strong requirement that this DLL should not grow in size from its current size (900K)

+It is a long-term goal to have this DLL be < 500K.

+Design goal: Compiled Names follow .NET Standards

+The assembly uses to CompiledName attribute throughout to ensure the binary compiled names of functional programming operators follow .NET standards.
+This was a requirement of the BCL teams to leave open the long-term possibility to ship FSharp.Core.dll as part of the .NET framework.

 Non-design goals